 This conference will not only be filled with onstage painting demonstrations where you can see every detail and brushstroke on big screens.

-The conference will also have special moments, special keynote speakers, and you can attend all the TRAC sessions, offering more speakers for the academic crowd.
-One price includes everything in the conference (other than pre-convention workshops).
+The conference will also have special moments and special keynote speakers.
+One price includes everything in the conference (other than pre-convention courses).

 Not only can you observe, but if you choose to paint on location, we have a limited number of spaces available for our Studio Pass, which gives you private access to our studio.
 Studio space will be open afternoon and evening hours, allowing you to work with a model and try what you’ve learned.
 (Note: Models may be unclothed.)
 Furthermore, we will provide “Studio Mentors” to work with people in the studio and offer ideas and pointers.